Share this post

 That’s another thing I should mention–everyone’s macronutrients might look different and for each person they will fluctuate throughout the year based on your training load or off-season.

-It is good to keep in mind that runners’ bodies love carbohydrates and use them as fuel so it is important to make sure you’re getting enough without going overboard.
+It is important to remember that runners’ bodies love carbohydrates and use them as fuel, so it is important to make sure you’re getting enough without going overboard.

 You’ll want to make sure you’re still getting enough fat and enough proteins, because those are really important nutrients as well.
 This is the foundation of making sure that our nutrition is healthy, and it’s serving us as athletes.